dhananjay93/decoding_data_with_DJ/index.md

 👋 Hi, I'm Dhananjay Hawal!
-I’m a Senior Data Analyst and Engineer with over 9 years of experience in Data Analytics, Engineering, and Problem-Solving.
+I’m a Senior Data Analyst and Analytics Engineer with over 9 years of experience in Data Analytics, Engineering, and Problem-Solving.
 My expertise spans Python, SQL, and creating robust data models and pipelines.

 🚀 What I do: